 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from clinical negligence, errors, or omissions in your therapeutic work - failure to meet duty of care, inappropriate treatment approaches, missed risk factors, or breaches of professional standards.
-This is the most important cover for any counselling practice.
-A single complaint or civil claim can result in legal costs exceeding $50,000. $500K - $2M
+Professional Indemnity Essential Responds to claims alleging clinical negligence, errors, or omissions in your therapeutic work - failure to meet duty of care, unsuitable treatment approaches, missed risk factors, or breaches of professional standards.
+This is the most critical policy for any counselling practice, as a single complaint or civil action can produce legal costs exceeding $50,000. $1M - $5M

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your practice - for example, a client tripping on a step at your consulting room or damaging shared clinic property.
-Most commercial leases and shared clinic agreements require public liability cover as a minimum condition. $1M - $5M
+Public Liability Essential Covers third-party injury or property damage connected to your practice - a client tripping in the waiting area, a visitor falling on steps, or accidental damage to shared clinic property.
+Most commercial leases and shared-room agreements require public liability cover as a minimum condition of occupancy. $5M - $20M

-Cyber Liability Essential Covers costs from data breaches, hacking, or privacy violations.
-Counsellors hold extremely sensitive personal data - therapy notes, mental health diagnoses, trauma disclosures, and relationship information.
-A breach of client records can cause serious harm and trigger mandatory notification obligations under the Privacy Act 2020. $250K - $1M
+Cyber Liability Essential Covers costs arising from data breaches, hacking, or privacy violations.
+Counsellors hold extremely sensitive personal data - session notes, mental health diagnoses, trauma disclosures, and family information.
+A breach of client records can cause serious harm and trigger mandatory notification under the Notifiable Data Breaches scheme. $250K - $1M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire or flood at your consulting room, major IT failure, or natural disaster.
-For sole practitioners who depend entirely on session-based income, even a few weeks of disruption can create serious financial pressure.
+Business Interruption Recommended Replaces lost session income if your practice is forced to close by an insured event - fire, flood, or major IT failure.
+Sole practitioners who depend entirely on face-to-face or telehealth sessions face serious cash-flow pressure from even a few weeks of downtime.
 12 months revenue

-Management Liability Recommended Covers claims relating to management decisions - wrongful termination of staff, breach of employment law, or disputes with contractors or subcontractors.
+Management Liability Recommended Protects against claims arising from management decisions - wrongful dismissal, breach of employment law, or contractor disputes.
 Relevant for group practices or counselling organisations that employ other therapists or administrative staff. $500K - $2M

-Commercial Contents Optional Covers office furniture, computers, therapeutic resources, and consulting room equipment against theft, fire, or damage.
-Most relevant if you own a dedicated consulting space with a significant fit-out.
-Less critical if you rent a room in a shared clinic. $20K - $100K
+Commercial Contents Optional Insures office furniture, computers, therapeutic resources, and consulting-room equipment against theft, fire, or damage.
+More relevant if you own a dedicated consulting space with a significant fit-out; less critical if you rent a room in a shared clinic. $20K - $100K

-Disclaimer: Cover types and limits shown are general guidance based on typical counselling and psychotherapy practice needs.
-Your specific requirements depend on your practice size, services offered, client types, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical counselling and psychotherapy practice needs.
+Your specific requirements depend on practice size, services provided, client demographics, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Counsellors

-These Australian business insurance providers offer policies suited to counselling and psychotherapy practices.
+Australian insurers offering policies suited to counselling and psychotherapy practices.

 BizCover